 (iii) the Sub-contractor achieving the relevant milestone applicable to that Milestone Payment in accordance with the Timetable (or such other date as may be agreed by the University of Melbourne in writing).

-(b) Each milestone will only be taken to have been achieved by the Sub-contractor if the relevant Asset is accepted by the University of Melbourne in accordance with clause 4.3, unless agreed in writing by the Parties.
+(b) Each Milestone will only be taken to have been achieved by the Sub-contractor if the relevant Asset is accepted by the University of Melbourne in accordance with clause 4.3, unless agreed in writing by the Parties.

 (c) The Sub-contractor must ensure that the Milestone Payments are held in an account in the Sub-contractor’s name and is under the Sub-contractor’s sole control.
 The Sub-contractor must identify the receipt and expenditure of the Milestone Payments separately within the Sub-contractor’s accounting records so that at all times the Milestone Payments are identifiable.